 - Relevant: ensure they matter to stakeholders and connect to business outcomes.

-Also remember to include both leading and lagging indicators.
-Leading indicators predict future success whilst lagging indicators confirm past performance.
+Also include both leading and lagging indicators.
+Leading indicators predict future success while lagging indicators confirm past performance.

-Divide large goals into clear phases, each with its own deadline and success criteria.
+Divide large goals into defined phases, each with its own deadline and success criteria.
 Include buffer time for changes in priorities, dependencies, or resource availability that could affect delivery.

-Work management platforms such as monday work management make timelines easier to manage by visualizing dependencies, highlighting potential delays, and showing how shifts in one area impact the overall plan.
+Work management platforms make timelines easier to manage by visualizing dependencies, highlighting potential delays, and showing how shifts in one area affect the overall plan.

 To create a reliable tracking setup:

-- Automate data updates: connect existing systems to reduce manual work and improve accuracy.
+- Automate data updates: cConnect existing systems to reduce manual work and improve accuracy.

-- Adapt to different audiences: executives need high-level summaries, while team members rely on detailed task views.
+- Adapt to different audiences: Executives need high-level summaries, while team members rely on detailed views.

 Step 5: Build accountability checkpoints

-Create escalation paths for when things go off track.
-Teams need to know when and how to ask for help.
+Assign specific ownership for every element.
+Defined ownership ensures every element has a dedicated accountable owner who keeps it on track.
+Create escalation paths for when things go off track, teams need to know when and how to ask for help.

 Best practices for effective goal setting templates